Why the right to disconnect matters

 Although the boundaries between work and personal life have become blurred with the proliferation of digital tools, COVID-19 has intensified this issue as more employees work from home.
 The term “availability creep” describes the phenomenon where workers are expected to answer phone calls and emails outside of typical office hours.
 The 24/7 non-stop business world also means that business owners and managers are also expected to be available in the evenings and over weekends.
+That’s why the issue of the right to disconnect has come up in recent years.

 This situation has led large public-sector unions to seek right to disconnect clauses in employment agreements, with ACTU Secretary Sally McManus saying, “It is essential that working people be able to disconnect.
 This is especially important for people who perform psychologically stressful work.”